Agent Zero — from zero to SAGE

 DREAM

-Replay high-salience experiences, LoRA fine-tuning.
+Replay high-salience experiences, consolidate into memory.

 Analogous to sleep consolidation